Mighty8Mike/Automated-Mobile-Telecoms-Charts-and-Presentation/README.md

 ## How to Run
 1. Install dependencies: supporting libraries, which enable the code running are installed in the beginning of each file.
 If not please reinstall by using pip install <name> or !pip install <name> for Jupiter Notebook
 2. Run the main script: `python ITU_Main.py`and proceed down the menu.
 To create chart you should first input 0 to load the pre-prosessed dataframe ‘formatted_for_sbrn.xlsx’, then 1 to proceed with charts creation.
 Other menu options can be run without first loading the dataframe.
 The menu is intuitive, guides the user through the interface and handles unintended inputs to avoid errors.
+3. Data selection is available safely for 2008-2023, but not for 2024, although the dataframe has part of 2024 indicators for some indicators and some countries.
+For pie charts a single year has to be selected.
-3. Other supporting files should be opend from the same folder and include:
+4. Other supporting files should be opend from the same folder and include:
     - ITU_Utilities, which upload the dataframe, and manages charts, slides and presentations operatins including selecting items to be inlcuded on a chosen slide layout and saving those, selecting slides to be compiled into a presentation, adding slides to an existing presentation deleting slides or presentations.
 The slides and presentations are prepared in pptx format.
     - Create_Charts: a function to select data for the chosen key indicators, for the selected years on the selected chart types, saving these in the Charts folder and a tool to select those charts in a preview mode to decide which are good to be included into which types of pptx presentation slides.